nathanielcollum/aha-follow-up/README.md

-# Aha!
-Follow-up Extension
+# Follow-up

-A simple and elegant extension for Aha!
-Develop that adds a "Follow-up" button to Feature details pages, allowing users to quickly create follow-up tasks with a single click.
+Product managers get more Slacks than a tailor.
+Between pings, threads, and urgent asks, it’s easy to lose track of the simple stuff... like remembering to follow up.
+That’s where this extension comes in: a quick, one-click way to turn your good intentions into actual to-dos.

 ## Features

-✅ **One-click task creation** - Create follow-up tasks instantly from any Feature page ✅ **Smart naming** - Tasks are automatically named "Follow up: [Feature Name]" ✅ **Auto-assignment** - Tasks are automatically assigned to the current user ✅ **Due date handling** - Tasks are set with tomorrow's date as the due date ✅ **Aha! design system** - Uses native Aha! button components with proper styling ✅ **State management** - Clean loading, success, and error states with retry functionality ✅ **Professional UI** - Integrates seamlessly into Feature details pages
+- One-click task creation from any Feature page
+- Tasks automatically named using the feature title
+- Assigned to the current user
+- Due date set for tomorrow
+- Seamlessly styled with Aha! design system
+- Clear button states for loading, success, and error handling

 ## Installation

 ### Prerequisites

 - Aha!
 Develop account with administrator privileges
 - Node.js and npm installed
 - Aha!
 CLI installed globally: `npm install -g aha-cli`